linode/docs/docs/development/INSTALLING-JAVA-ON-DEBIAN.md

 - '[Java Debian Wiki](https://wiki.debian.org/Java)'
 ---

-Java is a powerful programming language, and software written in Java can be compiled and ran on any system.
+Java is a powerful programming language.
+Software written in Java can be compiled and ran on any system.
+Unlike Python or C, Java does not come preinstalled on Linode distribution images.
 This guide installs the OpenJDK 7 runtime environment and development kit in Debian 8.
-OpenJDK is the free and open source implementation of Java SE, and is the platform on which Oracle builds their JRE product.
+OpenJDK is the free and open source implementation of the Java SE Development Kit.

 ## Before You Begin